pioneerspacesim/pioneer-developer-docs/contribute/git-and-github.md

 `git remote show origin`

+### Configure actions

+You might notice that when you push code to your master branch in github, it will trigger the github actions/job, and start building Lua API documentation, as these settings were mirrored when you forked pioneer.
+You will likely get an error from GitHub Pages complaining you do not have "Pages enabled".

+You probably want to disable triggering these actions.
+In your github repository, go to Settings -> Actions -> General, and turn off action runners.

 ## Basic operations

 At this point you might want to consider searching for tutorials.
 There are many good ones on git out there.
 If you're familiar with svn look [here](http://git.or.cz/course/svn.html), and [this](http://marklodato.github.io/visual-git-guide/index-en.html) is a nice visual representation of different commands, which might be helpful.
 Basic git tutorials on youtube: [part 0](https://www.youtube.com/watch?v=vaNGbk6HN9Y), [part 1](https://www.youtube.com/watch?v=DQUcmNO4diQ).
 Below follows a few commands you will be using a lot, and be familiar with, but first make sure to delve into some tutorials.
 Git is a vast subject.